 America has been called both a melting pot and a tossed salad because of its history of immigration and assimilation.
 However, not all immigration groups were quickly or easily accepted into the American way of life.
-Asians were one of the groups that found it hard to come to the United States, and once they had immigrated, found their lives restricted in ways that other immigrant groups did not encounter.
+Asians were one of the groups that found it hard to come to the United States and, once they had immigrated, found their lives restricted in ways that other immigrant groups did not encounter.
 In spite of these obstacles, Asian Americans have contributed in many ways to our nation's history and continue to be one of the largest new immigrant groups today.

-To learn more about the history and culture of these Asian Americans, use Scholastic's Asian Pacific American Heritage Online Activity.
+To learn more about the history and culture of Asian Americans, use Scholastic's Asian Pacific American Heritage Online Activity.
 This online activity introduces different stories and activities to students and reinforces that Asian Americans have diverse cultural backgrounds.
 The activity celebrates those differences especially during Asian Pacific American Heritage Month in May.

 - Evaluate journals as historical artifacts, especially the concept of firsthand account vs. history text

 - Study Asian culture by completing an activity that connects students, hands-on to the culture of a different country

 - Investigate immigration date, numbers, and patterns of Asians coming to the United States

 Celebrates the diverse cultural backgrounds of Asian Americans.

 Students read a short biography of ten notable Asian Americans who have contributed to American history in a variety of fields.
 They also explore an Asian American statistics map.

 Introduces Asian American heritage through a class discussion.
 Students also read about Asian American authors, discuss Asian immigration to the United States, and study a statistics map.